phonglo724/active-record-associations-and-migrations/README.md

 ### The Artist Model

-An artist will have many songs and it will have many genres *through* songs.
+An artist will have
+X  many songs and
+X  it will have many genres
+X  *through*
+X  songs.
 These associations will be taken care of entirely through AR macros, which we'll get to in a bit.
 What do we mean by *through* songs?
 The table songs is the `JOIN` table!
 Remember that from previous labs?
+That means that songs has both
+X  1. an `artist_id` and
+X  2. a `genre_id`
-That means that songs has both an `artist_id` and a `genre_id` to combine those two tables together in a many-to-many relationship.
+to combine those two tables together in a many-to-many relationship.

 Let's take a look at what our `artists` table will need to look like: